srsampson/ADSBNet/README.md

 If you don’t specify a ```multicast.nicaddress``` it will default to the first network in your stack.
 There is no way to shut it off.
 When in doubt, or problems develop, always set this parameter.
 It can’t hurt.

 The unicast network lets you specify a list of comma separated hostnames or IP addresses to send the data to.
 It repeats the data to each host, one after the other.
 It also lets you specify the port and the cycle time.
+You can use the Zerotier network IP's for private encrypted relay.

 The default UDP port is 30339, and the default cycle time is 0 seconds.
 That means the track table will collect data changes for 1 second, and then transmit all the tracks that had any item change.
 If nothing changed, the track data is not sent. (note, these hostnames and ip addresses are imaginary).
 ```